 Supernatural power is usually more readily accepted by the masses than reason.
 In history, highly esteemed Buddhist masters utilized supernatural power as an expedient method of spreading the Buddhist teachings under unusual circumstances.

-He then gave an example of during the regime of Emperor Ming, Buddhism was introduced in China, but would not have otherwise have occurred if the travelling Buddhist missionaries didn’t “win” during a public duel using supernatural powers against the Daoists.
+He then gave an example of during the regime of Emperor Ming, Buddhism was introduced in China, but would not have otherwise have occurred if the traveling Buddhist missionaries didn’t “win” during a public duel using supernatural powers against the Daoists.
 Even during this “duel”, the Buddhist missionaries “supernatural powers” used was controlled and focused on 1) only using what was necessary to gain the attention of the audience, and 2) expressing teachings to help others learn and become enlightened.
-The Buddhist missionaries refused to use supernatural powers just to “impress” people like the Daoists did, but only for the purpose of promoting the Dharama in order to help sentient beings.
+The Buddhist missionaries refused to use supernatural powers just to “impress” people like the Daoists did, but only for the purpose of promoting the Dharama to help sentient beings.

 This advice to Kevaddha was also extended to the Vinaya rules that forbid monks from performing miracles to impress people and gain converts, without helping them to be enlightened.
 This was clear in the case of Pindola.